deepak-subedi/deepak-subedi/README.md

 Following steps were done in Power BI to transform this table to be ready for analysis purposes:

-    Promoted row so that the data so that the first row was used as headers.
+    Promoted row so that the first row was used as headers.
     Removed unnecessary columns.
     Changed column to have the correct type (date, numbers etc.) for later use in calculations.